hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

 ### Task 7: Physical installation

+TODO-HERE

 Time to stick that microphone out a window!

 While you *could* just unplug your Pi, it's safer for the Pi (less chance of something going wrong!) to intentionally power it down first.
 While SSH'd onto the Pi, do `sudo shutdown`.[^say]

 [^say]: Do as I say, not as I do---I generally just unplug it.
 YMMV!

 Now go find a window and stick your microphone out it!
 I've included some photos of my own setup as inspiration.
 Once the microphone can access the great outoors (presumably, somewhere where you've heard at least one bird recently!), plug it into the remaining micro-USB port on the Pi.
-Plug the pi into whatever outlet is accessible, and wait!
+Plug the Pi into whatever outlet is accessible, and wait!

 In your choice of microphone location, be mindful of whether anything will get wet if it rains (bad!), especially if that thing is the Pi (very very bad! do not do this).
 As an example, here is what my installation looks like: